Fully-Dynamic and Kinetic Conflict-Free Coloring of Intervals with Respect to Points

 \section{Kinetic conflict-free colorings}

 {\mathcal{C}}

 In this section we consider conflict-free colorings of a set of intervals in $\reals^1$ whose endpoints move continuously.
-Note that we allow the endpoints of an interval to move independently, that is, we allow the intervals to expand or shrink over time.
+Note that we allow the endpoints of an interval to move independently, that is, we allow the intervals to expand or shrink over time but we do not allow the right endpoint of an interval to cross the left endpoint of the same interval.
 We show that by using only three recolorings per event---an event is when two endpoints cross each other---we can maintain a conflict-free coloring consisting of only four colors.
-Our recoloring strategy is based on the chain method discussed in the proof of Theorem~\ref{th:bounded-universe}(ii); see also Fig.~\ref{fi:chain}.
+Our recoloring strategy is based on the chain method discussed in the introduction.
 This method uses three colors: two colors for the chain and one dummy color.
 To be able to maintain the coloring in the kinetic setting without using many recolorings, we relax the chain properties and we allow ourselves three colors for the chain.
 Next we describe the invariants we maintain on the chain and its coloring, and we explain how to re-establish the invariants when two endpoints cross each other.
 In the remainder we assume that the endpoints of the chains are in general position except at events, and that events do not coincide (that is, we never have three coinciding endpoints and we never have two events at the same time).
 These conditions can be removed by using consistent tie-breaking.